IDMNYU/DM1123-VFS-FA16-DUFF/dm1123vfs_projects_logo.md

 # PROJECT: LOGO
 ###Create a logo for your selected brand in Adobe Illustrator.
 * Select a brand that is personal to you in some way.
 * The only requirement is that it needs to be for something that already exists.
+That is real.
 * It could be your own, a friend’s, or a family member’s.
 * Throughout the semester, we’ll be investigating ways to visually communicate this brand, through creating an identity system which will consist of a logo, an interface, and a physical application.